Norfolk Island – Passion Fruit Pie

-The recipe, which my recipe is based on and was shared by Norfolk Island Tourism, was published in the Norfolk Island Cookery Book by Sunshine Club, published in 1960s The cook book was originally published as a fundraiser for the Sunshine Club and remains in circulation to this very day.
+The recipe, which my recipe is based on, was published in the Norfolk Island Cookery Book by Sunshine Club, published in 1960s.
+The cook book was originally published as a fundraiser for the Sunshine Club and remains in circulation to this very day.

 I’ve kept true to the original ingredients in the Cookery Book recipe, however, I found it necessary to increase the amounts and flesh out the instructions, especially for the pastry.